abcordova/OsmiumMine.Core/README.md

 this project has been specially separated to allow running the core server, `AlphaOsmium.Core.Server` as a standalone application without AlphaOsmium.

+## Documentation

+See the `docs/` directory for REST API documentation.
+Language client API documentation will be available separately.

 ### Planned Features

 - Optimization/caching to further improve query performance.
 Most likely this will use some form of indexing to reduce reads in a property query